bhargavakula01/bhargavakula01/README.md

 - 👋 Hi, My name is Bhargav Akula.
-I am an aspiring researcher currently pursuing a major in chemical engineering and a minor in computer science
+I am an aspiring researcher planning to work on developing simulations to help improve battery technology and energy storage systems

 <!---